Swipe650/Pomodoro-Timer/README.md

-A simple python GUI Countdown timer.
-It counts seconds from a given minute value that uses the Tkinter GUI toolkit
+A simple python GUI Countdown timer that uses the Tkinter GUI toolkit.
+It counts down seconds from a given minute value.

 Basic Tk version by vegaseat:
 https://www.daniweb.com/programming/software-development/threads/464062/countdown-clock-with-python